ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 * What if those crazy passengers were not at the front of the boarding line, but were instead dispersed randomly throughout it
 * What if a passenger randomly choosing a seat was more likely to choose certain seats than others? (i.e., perhaps the initial crazy person is less likely to run to the back of the plane and take seat 100 than she is to take a seat nearby, or any passenger finding his/her seat taken will choose the _nearest_ unoccupied seat)

 Minor tweaks like this might be very difficult to work into an analytic solution to the problem.
 On the other hand, it's comparatively easy to tweak the code we laid out above to accomodate any or all of the scenarios above, run a couple hundred or couple thousand more trials, and see how our inference changes.
 Simulations are such a powerful problem solving tool because they customize and generalize to new scenarios relatively easily.
 Now that you've explored one particular framing of the "crazy plane" problem and have some basic code to simulate the process, you have all the raw materials you need to forumlate and test new hypotheses.
-No PhD in statistics or combinatorics required!
+No advanced training in statistics or combinatorics required!

 In short, the next time you see a problem that you're not sure how to calculate (or perhaps just don't want to calculate), see if you can simulate!
 And what's more, simulate with pride, knowing that you're taking advantage of one of the most powerful approaches in the data scientist's tool belt.